pjahanlou/senior-capstone-project/README.md

     - googleSignIn: handles sending the user to the Google sign in page
     - createGoogleRequest: handles building the Google request and making sure the user has not signed in before
     - onActivityResult: handles getting the response from the Google login API
-    - handleSignInResult: handles sendind the user to the correct page after signing up
+    - handleSignInResult: handles sending the user to the correct page after signing up

 **LoginTabFragment.java**
 - Class LoginTabFragment
   - Method
-    - onCreate: handles the UI animcations of the login tab
+    - onCreate: handles the UI animations of the login tab
     - loginUser: handles validating the user email and password and then logging them in using Firebase authentication

 **SignupTabFragment.java**
 - Class SignupTabFragment
   - Method
-    - onCreate: handles the UI animcations of the signup tab
+    - onCreate: handles the UI animations of the signup tab
     - signupUser: handles validating the email, password, username, and confirm password of the user and then signing them up using Firebase authentication.

 **User.java**